The drone market has exploded in growth over the past few years.

 Make sure that the drone has the same signal strength when flying backwards as well as forwards.
 Some drones (such as the DJI Inspire series) have multiple antennas mounted in the front and the back (typically inside the landing gear).
 Improper reinstallation of these antennas may significantly reduce the range when flying in a particular orientation.

 Modifications are not necessarily a bad thing.
-Do take note of any changes to the airframe or controller prior to purchase, though.
+Do however take note of any changes to the airframe or controller prior to purchase.

-Some mods, such as parabolic antennas mounted on the controller, can add to the functionality of a drone but are also easily removed.
+Some mods, such as parabolic antennas mounted on the controller, can add to the functionality of a drone but are also easily removed if you want to return the UAV to stock form.

 Other modifications like a boosted & rewired remote controller or an aftermarket set of motors are not so easily changed back to stock form.
-This will void any remaining warranty that the UAV may have.
+They will also typically void any remaining warranty that the UAV may have.

 Ask the seller to list any modifications to the drone and compare stock factory photos of the drone to the drone they have listed for sale to determine if any changes have been made.